elgatosf/streamdeck-javascript-sdk/css/README.md

 ### Group

-Sometimes you will want to group some inputs or other elements together visually.
-For this case, there's a `sdpi-item-group` element, which groups arbitrary elements.
+Group elements together using a `sdpi-item-group` element.

 As with any other `sdpi-item`, a group can have a label.
 The main difference to a regular `sdpi-item-label` is that the group's label is left-aligned and can fill the whole space above a group (e.g. it can be a longer and more descriptive string).